ansuz/unmon/README.md

 All of these are optional.

 unmon is built on top of expressjs, so for an idea of what kinds of functions you can pass, just look at its documentation.

+## Plugin Architecture

+Unmon features a flexible plugin architecture which you can use in one of several ways.